OlafRadicke/play_pki_ca_with_ansible/README.md

 Run
 ---

-*Preparation:* Edit the inventory file and change the IPs of the VMs.
+*Preparation:* Edit the host_vars file and change the IPs of the VMs.
+And maybe the ansible userin the file pki.yml in the group_vars.

 For run this example enter: